kialo/stubalyzer/README.rst

 Output
 ++++++

-In case of a successful comparison without any inconsistencies in types found, stubalyzer will print a success message to stdout, alongside with an ignore message.
+If comparison ends successfully with zero inconsistency, stubalyzer will print a success message to stdout, alongside with an ignore message.

 Ignore message includes the number of failures ignored, which are declared as expected in expected_mismatches file.
 If expected_mismatches file